jklynch/mr-fitty/README.rst

     $ source activate mrf
     (mrf) $ pip install git+https://github.com/jklynch/mr-fitty.git

-All required packages will be automatically installed by pip.
+In all cases the required packages will be automatically installed by pip.

 Usage
 =====